wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     Python 3.9.5
     Steve@Vickies-MacBook-Pro-2037 WeVoteServer %
     ```

-1. Create a log directory

-   List a file to find the owner and group, in this case Steve and staff, then use sudo to force the creation of a
-   log directory.
-Then uses sudo to change the ownership of that directory to yourself.
-    ```
-    (venv) Steve@Vickies-MacBook-Pro-2037 WeVoteServer % ls -la requirements.txt
-    -rwxr-xr-x  1 Steve  staff  1755 Jun 17 10:06 requirements.txt
-    (venv) Steve@Vickies-MacBook-Pro-2037 WeVoteServer %
-    (venv) Steve@Vickies-MacBook-Pro-2037 WeVoteServer % sudo mkdir /var/log/wevote
-    (venv) Steve@Vickies-MacBook-Pro-2037 WeVoteServer % sudo chown Steve:staff  /var/log/wevote
-    ```

 1. Set up a Virtual Environment with the new Python Interpreter.
 Navigate to: PyCharm/Preferences/Project: WeVoteServer/Python Interpreter.